 "We've no way we can force people to go there," he said in comments published by the UK's Guardian.

 "We can't say 'you've got to go' – although they would be in breach of their agreement with us if they didn't go – but it doesn't help.
 Commercially they have to go, but whether they decide to or not is up to them.
-I've had no one say anything other than 'we're going to be racing in Bahrain'."For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+I've had no one say anything other than 'we're going to be racing in Bahrain'."sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 What is the penalty for beach of agreement?